Data Science (DATASCI)

 • Repeat course for credit?
 Yes

-DATASCI 223 Applied Data Science with Python (2 Units) Winter
+DATASCI 223 Applied Data Science with Python (2 Units) Spring

 Prerequisite(s): Familiarity with programming concepts, including loops, variables, and functions.
 Ideally, hands-on experience writing and running scripts such as in: Python, R, Bash, or other programming languages.